 Draft revision of Recommendation ITU-R P.311-19 Doc.
 3/84

-Acquisition, presentation and analysis of data in studies of radiowave propagation
+Acquisition, presentation and analysis of data in studies of radio-wave propagation

 The draft revision of Recommendation ITU-R P.311-19 provides additional experimental data tables for the cases of measurements for the development and testing of models for duration of precipitation intervals and the assessment of attenuation orbital diversity.